Therion95/Ask-mate/README.md

     - There is a form with a `message` field, and it issues `POST` requests.
     - After submitting, the page redirects to the question detail page, and the new comment appears together with its submission time.

-5. Implement searching in questions and answers.
+5. Implement get_searched_phrases in questions and answers.
 (Hint: [Passing data from browser](https://learn.code.cool/web-python/#/../pages/web/passing-data-from-browser))

     - There is a search box and "Search" button on the main page.
     - When writing something and pressing the button, a results list of questions is displayed (with the same data as in the list page).